opencodeiiita/GrepIt-Backend/README.md

 -   Educational and entertaining for beginners and experts alike.
 -   Helps brush up your grasp on these topics.
 -   Helps you "Grep" these commands from your knowledge-base!
+-   Attempt to beat your own high-score, and practice for the same in the customizable practice-space!
+It's not always about competing everytime...

 ## Reference Links